rhink256/START_HERE/README.md

 A real-time logging temperature and humidity monitoring platform.
 It supports as many external sensors as you like, and can read data from local National Weather Service stations using their public [API](https://www.weather.gov/documentation/services-web-api).

+The following image shows the client as rendered in a mobile web browser, with two sensors and one national weather service source.

 <img src="signal-2022-06-20-140959.jpg" width="200"/>

 This is a learning project I began to teach myself new techologies and platforms, and do something useful at the same time.
 Overall the project is not terribly complex but demonstrates the integration of a number of real world technologies.
 The intent is to create a product stack that would be suitable for real world use.
 The technologies and products used include: